 Sadly, the wild pet trade is the third largest illegal trade internationally.
 While the United States bans the import of threatened and endangered species and regulates the interstate trade in the U.S., loopholes and lack of enforcement leaves trade and breeding of these animals rampant.

-All but 5 states in the U. S. have some kind of regulation of wild cats (Nevada, Alabama, Wisconsin, North Carolina and South Carolina have no regulation at all).
+All but 4 states in the U. S. have some kind of regulation of wild cats (Nevada, Alabama, Wisconsin, and North Carolina have no regulation at all).
 However, regulations vary from an outright ban to simple registration.
 As a result, there are still a lot of wild cats living in captivity throughout the country.

 Where do your rescues come from?

 Our rescues come from private owners, mom and pop zoos, traveling circuses, and other facilities as a result of being abandoned, relinquished, or confiscated by the authorities.